Sam Magara: National Resistance Army commander

 In August 1982, Magara and other NRA members secretly entered the Ugandan capital Kampala, where he intended to visit a dentist due to a tooth problem.
 However, their cover was blown and their hideout encircled by UNLA soldiers.
 While several NRA fighters were able to escape, Magara attempted to retrieve crucial documents before leaving, and was shot dead by the security forces at the house of Ambassador Katenta Apuuli in Naakulabye on 2 August.
 His death was regarded as a heavy blow to the NRA, and was reportedly celebrated by Obote's government.
-The government paraded his corpse, alongside those of other suspected NRA supporters, through Bugoloobi.
+The government paraded his corpse, alongside those of other suspected NRA supporters, through Bugolobi.
 Rumours quickly emerged within the NRA which alleged that Magara had been killed as a result of the continuing tensions within the NRA; the NRA command gave orders that nobody should discuss his demise.
 NRA veteran John Kazoora claimed that it "was clear that [Magara] was betrayed and a victim of intrigue".
 Ultimately, two of Magara's alleged co-conspirators, Mugabi and Muchunguzi, were killed under disputed circumstances; Muchunguzi was allegedly executed by Kagame.

 Magara's family was only informed of his demise six months later, and his sister was able to arrange for a proper burial at Lugogo.
 He and his brother Martin Mwesiga were exhumed and reburied at Rutooma, Kajara, in 2005.